 What causes a retroverted uterus?

-A retroverted uterus can be caused by several factors:
+A retroverted uterus can be caused by a number of factors:

-• of secondary origin, for example following childbirth with an obstetric tear or distension of the uterine ligaments.
+- secondary in origin, for example following a delivery in which there was an obstetric tear or distension of the uterine ligaments.

-• some women may also have a retroverted uterus due to a pelvic pathology (e.g. uterine fibroids) or an inflammatory disease such as endometriosis
+- some women may also have a retroverted uterus due to a pelvic pathology (e.g. a uterine fibroid) or an inflammatory disease such as endometriosis.

 In most cases, since a retroverted uterus presents no particular symptoms, women receive no treatment.
 However, if the pain is too severe and incapacitating, treatment may be considered.